Resources to Support Adolescent Mental Health

 - SAMHSA also provides a list of suicide prevention resources for teens through its Suicide Prevention Resource Center.

-- Adolescents (or anyone) in suicidal crisis or emotional distress can call the National Suicide Prevention Lifeline at 1-800-273-TALK.
+- Adolescents and others experiencing suicidal crisis or emotional distress can call the National Suicide Prevention Lifeline at 1-800-273-TALK.
 Calls made to this 24-hour hotline are routed to the caller’s nearest crisis center.
 People who may be uncomfortable speaking on the phone can text the Crisis Text Line at 741741 to connect with a trained crisis counselor.
 Texts are answered quickly 24/7.

 - OK2Talk is a safe, moderated online community where teens and young adults can share their stories of recovery, tragedy, struggle, or hope through creative expression such as poetry or songs, inspirational quotes, videos, and messages of support.
 Founding partners include the National Alliance on Mental Health (NAMI), Active Minds, and Mental Health America.